 From time to time I have given presentations on Pathwork or on Lectures or learned of other tools, etc. This page contains a number of them.
 For more information, please contact me.
 Note that some of these are all available as PowerPoint presentations if desired.
 Here they are PDF files, 1 or 2 slides per page — click on the title to open the resource.

-Our morning practice continues to evolve — here is the 10/6/14 version to the one below.
+Our morning practice continues to evolve — here is the 10/6/14 version of the one below from 8/7/14.
 Open the Adyashanti meditation referred to (The Naked Simplicity of Being).

-This is the format of the morning coffee time that Pat and I have evolved over the past few years.
+This is the 8/7/14 version of the morning coffee time that Pat and I have evolved over the past few years.
 It has served us well.
 It can be modified for one or for a larger group or in other ways that fit the situation.

 Adyashanti Meditation - “Breath as Life and Death”